adrecon/ADRecon/README.md

 * .NET Framework 3.0 or later (Windows 7 includes 3.0)
 * PowerShell 2.0 or later (Windows 7 includes 2.0)
+* A Windows host (not working with Powershell for Linux)

 ### Optional